What to do on the morning of your wedding

 Get the photos you want taken

-Your wedding photographer will be busy snapping photos of you all getting ready, but if you want posed shots with your nearest and dearest tell your photographer as soon as they arrive and assign someone to gather particular people for group pictures.
+Your wedding photographer will be busy snapping photos of you all getting ready, but if you want posed shots with certain members of the bridal party before the ceremony or close-ups of particular items then let him/her know.

 Raise a toast with the bridal party

 A final hurrah will serve as the perfect way to send you off into married life in suitably celebratory style.
 Sit down, relax and enjoy a drink with your bridesmaids, mum and dad as your carriage awaits.

 Answer the call of nature

 Before you depart for the ceremony, pay a visit to the Ladies to ensure you aren’t in an uncomfortable state for the next few hours.

 Once aboard your wedding transport, there’s no more left to do than to take a deep breath and enjoy the moment, savouring your last few minutes as a Miss.